 Technological singularity and differences of thought

-If we are unable to control super-intelligent artificial intelligence, our fate may depend on future machine intelligence thinking like us.
+If we can't control super-intelligent artificial intelligence, our fate may depend on future machine intelligence thinking the same way we do.
 On this front, Bostrom reminds us that efforts are underway to “design AI in such a way that it actually chooses things that are beneficial to humans, and chooses to ask us for clarification when it is not clear to it what we mean. "

 There are ways we can teach human morality to a nascent superintelligence.
 Machine learning algorithms could be taught to recognize the human value system, just like today GAN they are trained on a database of images and texts.
 Or, several AIs could argue with each other, under the supervision of a human moderator, to build better models of human preferences.